Stay updated with the latest news of the COVID-19 situation in Vietnam and information for traveling to Vietnam. Read more here.

 Riding in Vietnam’s chaotic traffic can seem terrifying, especially for first-timers.
 The locals appear to be experts at navigating the traffic that comes honking from all different directions.
-Although it seems scary, you should not be entirely paranoid as the locals drive these motorbikes daily – it is their way of life.
+Although the transportations in Vietnam seem scary, you should not be entirely paranoid as the locals drive these motorbikes daily – it is their way of life.

 i Tour Vietnam offers featured city tours on motorbikes on motorbikes with the goals of bringing the real Vietnam to travelers.
 Riding on the motorbike requires a bit of an adventurous spirit, and travelers will need to sacrifice the comfort of touring inside an air-conditioned vehicle; in exchange, they get to be fully immersed in the city’s traffic and see things from different perspectives.